Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: Introduction

+To address these limitations, Retrieval-Augmented Generation (RAG) has emerged as a powerful enhancement to LLMs.
+It integrates retrieval mechanisms that apply a fixed retrieval strategy to fetch relevant external information as supporting context to aid LLMs' generation.
+Based on the standard RAG, LLM-based agentic systems further introduce extra tools and memory modules.
+These extra modules make the models able to plan for their retrieval tailored for each query, as well as better organize their evolving memory to reduce the computational costs.
+Consequently, they can augment LLMs for mental disorder diagnosis and enable them to handle complex, multi-step mental health intervention tasks autonomously.

+While existing surveys \cite{wongkoblap2017researching,skaik2020using,harrigian2020state,lejeune2022use,malhotra2022deep,garg2023mental,di2023methodologies,owen2024ai,shah2024mental,omar2024exploring,hua2024large,hua2024applying,ke2024exploring,guo2024large,lawrence2024opportunities} have explored different approaches and challenges in detecting mental disorders, a significant gap remains: none have investigated the role of RAG techniques and agentic systems.
+This oversight leaves unexplored how RAG integration enhances factual reliability through external knowledge retrieval, and how agentic systems introduce a paradigm shift towards autonomous reasoning and persistent memory, enabling the orchestration of complex diagnostic workflows in the noisy social media environment.
+Additionally, many current surveys \cite{hua2024large, hua2024applying, ke2024exploring, guo2024large, lawrence2024opportunities} primarily focus on the general application of LLMs in the mental health field, with less emphasis placed on social media contexts, where individuals frequently express mental disorder symptoms \cite{naslund2020social}.
+Neglecting social media data, which provides real-time insights for early intervention and long-term data to model disease progression, limits our understanding of how LLMs can be effectively applied to these dynamic platforms.

-Specifically, this survey offers a comprehensive overview of the current state of the art in the application of LLMs for detecting mental health disorders on social media.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We discuss a wide range of mental health disorders, elaborating on their features, differences, and commonalities. \item We provide an overview of current mainstream social media platforms, focusing on their reliability and advantages in mental disorder detection. \item We delineate some specific applications of LLMs on social media and their key research methods, models, datasets, etc. \item We discuss the limitations of current research, challenges, and future research directions. \item We present popular social media benchmark datasets, highlighting their characteristics and applicable tasks. \end{itemize}
+Specifically, this survey provides a comprehensive overview of the current state of the art in the application of LLMs for detecting various mental disorders on social media, as well as how RAG techniques and agentic systems enhance their capabilities.
+We also offer a unified benchmarking and empirical analysis across multi-disorder and multi-task settings.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We discuss a wide range of mental disorders, elaborating on their features, differences, and commonalities to enhance data mining and computational modeling. \item We delineate some specific applications of LLMs on social media and their key research methods, models, datasets, etc. \item We conduct the first survey on the RAG techniques and agentic systems tailored for mental disorder detection. \item We present popular social media benchmark datasets, highlighting their characteristics and applicable tasks. \item We conduct extended experiments that not only evaluate the capabilities of LLMs under different diseases but also assess the impact of RAG techniques for LLMs. \end{itemize}

-\textbf{Organization.} We first introduce the background and preliminary concepts of mental disorders, social media platforms, and LLMs (SEC.\ref{sec:2}); then we review research on using LLMs for mental disorder detection on social media and discuss future directions in areas where research is lacking (SEC.\ref{sec:3}).
-Furthermore, we explore popular datasets and evaluation metrics (SEC.\ref{sec:4}).
-Finally, we outline the limitations, challenges, and future directions of the research (SEC.\ref{sec:5}).